yasirkula/DownloadLinkGeneratorForGoogleDrive/README.md

 - If user opened a file with this app, download link to that file is returned
 - If user opened a folder or used the New (create) button with this app, download links for any shared files in that folder and any folders under it (recursive) are returned

-##Why would I want to use an app like that?
+##Why would I want to use this app?

 Say you have a large number of files and you want to get a download link for each of these files.
 You decide to host your files on Google Drive™.
 The thing is, you don't want to spend so much time sharing each file separately and copying their download links manually.